NgZhiWei95/Signature-Forgery-Detection-Using-CNN/README.md

-# Graduation-Project
-Signature Forgery Detection Using CNN
+# Signature Forgery Detection Using CNN
+Graduation Project

+Data augmentation, CNN, Vision Transformers

 For a project summary on the data augmentation and CNN part, please view the video in the repository.